Doubling NIRSpec/IFS capability to calibrate the single-epoch black hole mass relation at high redshifts

-Finally, using our new measurements together with GRAVITY dynamical masses, we provide the first high-redshift calibrations of SE BH mass estimators based on H$\alpha$ and H$\beta$.
+Finally, using our new measurements together with other high-redshift sources with independently estimated BH masses, we provide the first high-redshift calibrations of SE BH mass estimators based on H$\alpha$ and H$\beta$.
 Although a larger and broader BH-mass sample is needed to further reduce the parameter uncertainties, our calibration can already be applied to the newly discovered JWST BH population in the early Universe. }

 \keywords{Galaxies: high-redshift, quasars: supermassive black holes, quasars: emission lines }